ryan-mcclue/musings/ble-embedded.md

 With power, still have to be careful if say, setting max brightness and all LEDS to white seems it's common to have GBR as format?
 TODO: only in video 4 are power calculations done?
+(have a function to limit max watts of power drawn?)

 TODO: gdb scripts